shakefu/simon-etsy/README.md

 Once the docker image is built, it's possible to get a standalone command from it to run locally.
-This is built against Ubuntu 18.04, but it should work on any system with a compatible glibc version and x86_64.
+This is built against Ubuntu 18.04, but it should work on any Linux system with a compatible glibc version and x86_64.

 All the dependencies and nltk data files should be bundled into this binary.